 It is a famous hot and spicy Goan dish.
 The eater’s taste determines whether Vindaloo is mainly served with rice, pav, or rotis.
 Goa has various takes on vindaloo.

 Chaat refers to a delicious savoury snack.
 Roadside food stalls or food carts typically serve it.
 Most chaats originated in parts of utter Pradesh.
 The chaat specialties vary from city to city.
 Some popular chaat items are pani-puri, aloo tikki, dahi vada and sev puri.

 It is a popular dish in Orissa and Assam.
 It is basically rice pastry with different variations such as til pitha (sesame seeds stuffed pitha) and nariyal pitha (shredded coconut-filled pitha).

 The dish originates from Meghalaya.
 It is luscious pork and rice-based Khasi delicacy.
 No ceremony is complete without this dish.

 A staple dish of Mizoram.
-It is prepared with rice porridge, and is served with fresh coriander paste, spring onions, crushed black pepper, zesty fish sauce, and finely powdered rice.
+They prepare and serve rice porridge with fresh coriander paste, spring onions, crushed black pepper, zesty fish sauce, and finely powdered rice.

 It is a Nepali pork dish from Sikkim.
-It is a strip of pork stewed with radish and dried chillies.
+They stew a strip of pork with radish and dried chilies.
 It goes really well with just plain rice.

 This popular dish belongs to Arunachal Pradesh.
-It is prepared with millet flour and boiling water.
-This appetizing spicy porridge can be enjoyed with green vegetables and charred meat.
+They prepare it with millet flour and boiling water.
+You can enjoy this appetizing spicy porridge with green vegetables and charred meat.

 It is specially from Himachal Pradesh.
 It is a spinach curry with lentil dumplings.
-It is served with cumin rice or roti.
+Serve it with cumin rice or roti.